-Darbar Movie Review: The Ultimate Rajinikanth Show For The Die-Hard Fans!
+Darbar Movie Review: Ultimate Rajinikanth Show For Die-Hard Thalaivar Fans!

 - The beautiful portrayal of the father-daughter relationship

-- Enjoyable romantic track
+- Enjoyable romantic track.

 Cons